Mentouring – A 21 Convention Review

-Rollo Tomassi: This fucking guy is the OG of TRP & in my mind the Manosphere in general, he’s a funny motherfucker, and in all honesty was one of the leading forces behind the shift in the 21 Convention’s direction.
+Rollo Tomassi: This guy is the OG of TRP & in my mind the Manosphere in general, he’s quite funny and in all honesty was one of the leading forces behind the shift in the 21 Convention’s direction.

 Rollo made himself completely accessible to the attendees and I think he took the brunt of the questions, stories, and overall swarm of discussion.
-Again, this is not an easy tasking nor is it required for him to do so.
+Again, this is not an easy tasking nor was it required of him to do so.